dagster-io/dagster/examples/dagster_examples/airline_demo/README.md

 ![Ingest pipeline type signature](img/ingest_pipeline_type_signature.png)

-The output has type `SparkDataFrameType`, a custom Dagster type that wraps a pyspark.sql.DataFrame.
+The output has type `DataFrame`, a custom Dagster type that wraps a pyspark.sql.DataFrame.
 Defining types of this kind is straightforward and provides additional safety when your solids pass Python objects to each other:

     from dagster import as_dagster_type
     from pyspark.sql import DataFrame

-    SparkDataFrameType = as_dagster_type(
+    DataFrame = as_dagster_type(
-        DataFrame, name='SparkDataFrameType', description='A Pyspark data frame.'
+        DataFrame, name='DataFrame', description='A Pyspark data frame.'
     )

-The transformation solids that follow all use the SparkDataFrameType for their intermediate results.
+The transformation solids that follow all use the DataFrame for their intermediate results.
 You might also build DAGs where Pandas data frames, or some other in-memory Python object, are the common intermediate representation.